 A trip to the Cider House (Ciderhuset) is included in Up Norway’s “The Discovery Route” special curated trip to Norway, a travel company I have worked with in the past to design a vegan tour in Norway.
 Hopefully they will re-instate that soon!

 Photo Credit: Ciderhuset

 Norway has some of the best conditions to produce world class apples.
 A cold climate with a long ripening period is key, and during the high season the apples are exposed to nearly 24 hours of sunlight.
 This produces crisp, juicy apples with lots of sweet fruit.

 While I don’t have a Norwegian cider to enjoy while writing this article, I picked up a cider local to me, from the Hudson Valley of New York.
 Similar to Hardanger, New York is known for apples (and is the second largest apple growing state in the country), where both regular and hard cider is produced throughout the state, as well as a variety of other apple products.

-This particular cider is made at Breezy Hill Orchard in Staatsburg, NY by a female cider maker, Elizabeth Ryan.
+This particular cider is made at Breezy Hill Orchard which is part of Stone Ridge Orchards in Staatsburg, NY by a female cider maker, Elizabeth Ryan.
 Her cider God Speed the Plough” is made from a blend of Dabinett and heirloom Hudson Valley apple varieties as a homage to the European style ciders, and is unfiltered and bone dry.
 I would pair this with the carrot lox recipe I posted a while back (posing as faux smoked salmon) , some nice crusty bread and perhaps the vegan “leverpostei” (pate), for a nice snack.